 - The prices have increased over the past few years.

 - The coffee is dark and acidic.
 If you have a sensitive stomach or prefer light coffee, this roast is not for you.
 (Fortunately, if you like the flavors of these coffee beans, there are light and medium roasts as well.)

 If you enjoy traditional farms, Blue Horse brings you a hundred Kona beans (Arabica beans) grown and cultivated on the slopes of Kona district, Hawaii.

-Blue Horses grow their beans, hand-pick, and sun-dry them for you to deliver the best quality and the freshest beans.
-‘More work for us, more flavors for you.’
-They do invest quality time roasting their coffee.
+Blue Horse grows their beans, hand-picks them, and sun-dries them to deliver the best quality and the freshest beans.
+Their motto is ‘More work for us, more flavors for you.’
+However, they do invest quality time roasting their coffee.

 - The bag comes with a zipper to protect your coffee from oxidation.
 It also has a one-way gassing valve to maintain its natural aroma.

 - Blue Horse is 100% organic without any extra artificial caffeine or coffee sweeteners.